AmitPress/probe-nlp/readme.md

 - Make sure you have seen the demo inside summaries
 - Clean up them after you have checked them
 - Newly created summaries will be created there

+#### Please have a look
+I didnt include the `User` and `AI` in the corpus that is why they will not be showed as a frequent word in the top-5 words list.